Skip to main content Skip to search Skip to main navigation

 Switzerland has its own food legislation, which is independent of the EU.
 This is very complicated, extensive and differentiated, but in many respects very similar to the EU's FIR.

-SR 817.022.14 - Ordinance of the FDHA of 16 December 2016 on food supplements (VNem) (admin.ch)
+SR 817.022.14 - Ordinance of the FDHA of 16 December 2016 on food supplements (VNem) (admin.ch).

 The tables in Annex 1 are particularly relevant.

-When ordering products, Swiss customers should ensure that the products do not exceed the quantities stated there.
+When ordering products, Swiss customers should ensure that the products do not exceed the quantities specified there.
 These always refer to the recommended daily dose, which can be found on the back of our products or in the offer text under "Recommended intake".

 Whether this quantity is contained in 1, 2 or 3 capsules is irrelevant.
 What is important is whether the recommended daily portion exceeds a critical amount.